Skip to content

 Before turning on full automation:

-1. Manually enroll a child company
+1. Manually enrol a single child company into the workflow

-2. Check enrollment history
+2. Check the enrolment history and workflow logs

 Test Automatic HubSpot Associations with Manual Enrollment